Eth-H/ResourceSummaries/guides/unix/info/processes2.md

             %CPU full of traffic (processes waiting to load) 1 load avg per core
 # i/o monitoring
-    //cpu and disk useage
+## cpu and disk useage
     iostat (from sysstat pkg)
         %CPU utilization
             %user: occurred while executing at user level (application)
             %nice: occurred while executing at the user level with nice priority.user CPU utilization with nice priorities
             %system: occurred while executing at the system level (kernel)
             %iowait: time that the CPU/CPUs were idle during with system outstanding disk I/O requests
             %steal: time spent in involuntary wait by the virtual CPU or CPUs while the hypervisor was servicing another virtual processor
             %idle: CPU or CPUs were idle and the system did not have an outstanding disk I/O request

         tps: Indicate the num of transfers (I/O reqs, of indeterminate size) /sec issued to the device.
 Multiple logical reqs can be combined into a single I/O request to the device kB_read/s: amount of data read from the device in kilobytes/sec kB_wrtn/s -amount of data written to the device in KB/sec kB_read - total num of KB read kB_wrtn - total num of KB written

 # memory monitoring
     vmstat